claymager/idris2-pkgs/docs/new-project.md

 ### Publishing to `idris2-pkgs`

-The `buildTOMLSource` function we've been using ignores the `[ source ]` attributes of the TOML files, so we can use the same specification to publish the package.
+The `callTOML` function we've been using is the same that we use internally, in `packages/default.nix`.
+All we'll need to do is update the `[ source ]` attributes of the TOML file to point to a publically available github repo, and we can use the same specification to publish the package.
 See [here](./new-package.md) for documentation on publishing to `idris2-pkgs`.